Repost from 2015-2016. Edited, updated, and corrected.

 Early in the ministry, I was flattered that people would come to me for advice.
 I was glad to be the answer man.
-For many years, I even had a “Ask the Pastor” question time one Sunday night a month.
+For many years, I even had an “Ask the Pastor” question time one Sunday night a month.
 Parishioners could ask me any question they wanted.
 I answered every question, no matter what the question was.
 I came off as a man with a vast knowledge of virtually everything.
 In reality I was like a fart in a forty mile per hour wind.
 I was five miles wide and one inch deep.
-In other words, I was a pompous, arrogant know-little know-it-all.
+In other words, I was a pompous, arrogant, know-little know-it-all.

 In the latter years of my time in the ministry, I became less willing to answer questions that were not within the range of my expertise.
 I’ve had to learn that there is a difference between having an opinion about something and actually knowing about something.
 Since leaving the ministry and leaving Christianity, I have worked very hard to fill in some of the glaring knowledge gaps I have.
 As a pastor, I would pontificate about Darwin, creation, and evolution, yet I didn’t know a damned thing about science.
 In high school I took earth science and biology.
-In college I took one science class, a biology class that had no lab and a teacher who had no actual science training beyond being able to read the textbook.
-So science is an area where I am working very hard to fill in the gaps.
+In college I took one science class, a biology class, that had no lab and had a teacher who had no actual science training beyond being able to read the textbook.
+So science is an area in which I am working very hard to fill in the gaps.

 Years ago, a liberal Baptist pastor and I got into a discussion about psychology.
 At the time, I was an Evangelical.
 He brought up Maslow.
 I waxed eloquently about what I had read in a book opposing psychology.
-The liberal Baptist preacher could tell I didn’t really know anything, so he called my bluff and then he told me I was full of shit.
+The liberal Baptist preacher could tell I didn’t really know anything, so he called my bluff, and then he told me I was full of shit.
 He was right.

-Want to talk about the Bible, church history, Evangelicalism, fundamentalism, tax issues in the ministry, photography, or Windows computers, I’m your man.
+Want to talk about the Bible, church history, Evangelicalism, Fundamentalism, tax issues in the ministry, photography, or Windows computers?
+I’m your man.
 If you want to talk about gardening, environmental issues, politics, or sports, I am “kinda” your man, depending on the specific subject.
 Most everything else, I am just a man with an opinion.
 An intellectual jack of all trades, master of none.

 The same could be said of the science surrounding climate change.
 Few of us are experts.
 We must choose which experts we will believe.
-Personally, my money is on the 95% of climate scientists who say global climate change is real.
+Personally, my money is on 95% of climate scientists who say global climate change is real.
 I am aware of the other 5%, but I don’t think they are right.
 Granted, I am not a science expert, and I am willing to even admit I am poorly trained in science, but I can read.
 I do have a rational mind that still has a modicum of sharpness that allows me to make an educated choice about which expert I will believe.